Suor/django-cacheops/README.rst

 6. Doesn't work with ``.raw()`` and other sql queries.
 7. Conditions on subqueries don't affect invalidation.
 8. Doesn't work right with multi-table inheritance.
-9. Aggregates are not implemented yet.

 Here 1, 2, 3, 5 are part of the design compromise, trying to solve them will make things complicated and slow.
 7 can be implemented if needed, but it's probably counter-productive since one can just break queries into simpler ones, which cache better.
 4 is a deliberate choice, making it "right" will flush cache too much when update conditions are orthogonal to most queries conditions, see, however, `.invalidated_update()`.
-8 and 9 are postponed until they will gain more interest or a champion willing to implement any one of them emerge.
+8 is postponed until it will gain more interest or a champion willing to implement it emerges.

 All unsupported things could still be used easily enough with the help of `@cached_as()`.